Executive Search in Mexico: Leadership Demand Shaped by Nearshoring

 Companies are actively seeking leaders who combine operational depth with cross-border exposure.
 Typical examples include plant directors with P&L responsibility, COOs with experience scaling facilities, and country managers used to reporting into US or global headquarters.

-According to industry analysis from the Association of Executive Search and Leadership Consultants, markets undergoing rapid industrial expansion tend to favor executives who have managed complexity before, even if their background is not perfectly linear.
+According to industry analysis from the Association of Executive Search and Leadership Consultants, markets undergoing rapid industrial expansion tend to favour executives who have managed complexity before, even if their background is not perfectly linear.

 In Mexico, adaptability and practical problem-solving often outweigh polished corporate trajectories.